Director of Collection Services

 What You’ll Do

-- Lead development of collection strategies that are responsive to the needs of our academic community while making optimal use of the library’s financial resources.
+- Lead development of collection strategies that are responsive to the needs of our academic community.

-- Work collaboratively to develop and implement policies relating to library collection development, cataloging, processing, and maintenance of collections.
+- Work collaboratively to develop and implement policies relating to library collection development, metadata, open access, and open educational resources.

 - Build and manage relationships with library vendors for collections.